andrewholgate/ui-guide/design-3-typography.md

   </li>
 </ul>

 __Aleo__ was designed as a slab-serif counterpart to _Lato_.
-It looks great in both, paragraphs and headlines, although it should be used sparingly where a slight emphasis is required, such as main article intros or pull-out quotes.
+It looks great in both paragraphs and headlines, although it should be used sparingly where a slight emphasis is required, such as main article intros or pull-out quotes.

 <ul class="pure-g inline-grid short">
   <li class="pure-u-1-2 pure-u-md-1-4">